e-gun/HipparchiaGoServer/README.md

 # HipparchiaGoServer

-### STATUS (v1.2.16):
+### STATUS (v1.2.17):

 * 25%-700% faster than HipparchiaServer depending on the function.
 Uses c.
-60% as much RAM.
+60% as much RAM as python's HipparchiaServer.
 * monolithic binary: no need for extra files/folders; no need to chase dependencies

 ### FEATURES